 Single-use plastics are devastating the world’s oceans, habitats, and marine life.

 The heavily polluted Korle Lagoon in Accra.
 Plastic Pollution in Accra, Ghana/ 5 October 2019.
 Photo Credit: Muntaka Chasant

-A recent study which investigated the social and economic impact of plastics in the ocean says plastic pollution costs the world up to $2.5 trillion a year.
+A study which investigated the social and economic impact of plastics in the ocean says plastic pollution costs the world up to $2.5 trillion a year.

 Another study also estimated the cost of plastic pollution to the world’s marine ecosystem to roughly $13 billion each year.2

 Plastic waste can enter the ocean through improper waste management such as the waste generated by coastal population, disposed plastics in uncontrolled dumps and littered waste.

 Up to 12 million tonnes of plastics entered the ocean in 2010 alone (Jambeck et al., 2015).3